I'm an experienced online content creator with several streams of passive income from my writing. I'm here to share my secrets.

 How I Write Money-Making Online Articles

+One mistake I made, and still make once in a while, is forgetting that every article you write has to fill a need.
 If you’re writing for yourself, about things that you feel you have to express, then that’s fine – but unless you're a known writer, you likely won't get a lot of online readers.
 If you write purely to express feelings and let it all out, great!
-But you probably won't get a sizable audience for your writing, and you for sure won't see much in your bank account for your efforts.
+But you probably won't get a sizable audience for your writing, and you for sure won't make money from the articles you're writing.
 I’m afraid that your chances of doing that with creative writing are very, very small.
 Have fun, but don’t get frustrated if traffic is low.

 On the other hand, if you want to write effective online articles that make money, then you have to begin by asking what people want.
 Not what you want to write about, but what people out there want to read.